ewerae/SFML-Sorting-Algorithm-Visualiser/README.md

 ![](https://github.com/ewerae/SFML-Sorting-Algorithm-Visualiser/blob/main/sorting.gif)

-Currently bubble, selection and insertion sort have been implemented.
+Currently bubble, insertion and selection sort have been implemented.
 Theres a few visualisation errors which will need to be redone.
-However, the sorting itself is sound.
+However, the sorting itself is sound as shown.